JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 - i lied
 - still here,
 - trying to parallelize via multiprocessing.
 Had a memory error, looking into using shared memory bc it looked fine at the beginning, and I know I have the RAM for the base process.
+- currently takes lik 6-7 minutes to process a video
 - yeah actually goodnight

 ## Final Results